A Mind Unraveled: surviving seizures, meds, and inattentive medical carePosted: 12/11/2018

-If you’ve ever experienced discrimination due to your health, or encountered dismissive or unhelpful clinicians, it may be difficult to maintain your composure while reading portions of Kurt Eichenwald’s riveting new memoir, A Mind Unraveled.
+If you’ve ever experienced discrimination due to a medical condition, or struggled to find a clinician who could restore your health, it may be hard to maintain your composure while reading portions of Kurt Eichenwald’s riveting new memoir, A Mind Unraveled.
 Eichenwald, an accomplished author and journalist now at Newsweek and Vanity Fair, uses his reporting skills to chronicle the struggles of living with poorly controlled epilepsy.
 The book is an excellent read, particularly for anyone who’s lived with or cared for someone with epilepsy.

 In addition to the disruption and anxiety caused by the seizures themselves, Eichenwald contended with inept medical care, employment and health insurance hurdles, and efforts to expel him from college because of his seizures.
 He describes the frightening physical and emotional experience of grand mal seizures as well as the problems that result from either disclosing his condition or hiding it.
 But Eichenwald details all this in the larger context of his strong resolve to live as normal and satisfying a life as possible.
 He mentions seizures due to flash just once (for more on this, see the last section of this post).

-Spoiler alert: The author did eventually find knowledgeable and caring neurologists, and Eichenwald is a very determined guy who makes sure he succeeds despite everything.
 By candidly sharing his experiences in a compelling and well-documented story, Eichenwald has done a huge service to those with epilepsy and their families and friends.
 He shares his confusion, fears, anger, gratitude, and grit as well as his regrets for burdens the seizures placed on others.
-Reducing the number of seizures was possible, finally, but only after undoing damage to his health that could have been avoided with better prior care.
+Spoiler alert: The author eventually found a neurologist who improved his condition.
+Reducing the number of seizures was possible, but only after undoing damage to his health caused by prior treatment.

 Finding doctors willing to engage with him and treat him as a partner in care was a challenge, especially at the onset of his epilepsy in college.
-When Eichenwald’s first neurologist diagnosed his epilepsy, he offered virtually no information about epilepsy or anticonvulsants, nor did he answer Eichenwald’s questions.
-A conversation with an epilepsy counselor at the Dallas Epilepsy Association shortly after the initial diagnosis illustrates the impact of this neurologist’s poor communication skills:
+When Eichenwald’s first neurologist made the epilepsy diagnosis, he offered his patient virtually no information about epilepsy or the medicine he prescribed, nor did he answer Eichenwald’s questions.
+Speaking with an epilepsy support counselor shortly after the diagnosis, Eichenwald’s lack of understanding of epilepsy and his treatment was evident:

 The counselor mentioned grand mal seizures, and I interrupted him.
 “I don’t need to worry about those.
 My neurologist said I won’t have them anymore.”